fanlyu/ttd/README.md

-# Test-Time Discovery via Hashing Memory
+# Official Implementation for Test-Time Discovery via Hashing Memory

+Our code will be available soon.